Nancy O. Andrews, President and Chief Executive Officer, Low Income Investment Fund (LIIF)

 Dr. Beverly Scott, Chief Executive Officer/General Manager, Massachusetts Bay Transportation Authority (MBTA)

-Atlanta, Georgia • Board President
+Atlanta, Georgia • Board Member

 On December 17, 2012, Beverly A. Scott, Ph.D. was appointed Massachusetts Bay Transportation Authority (MBTA) General Manager and MassDOT Rail & Transit Administrator.
 Dr. Scott is responsible for managing the MBTA and overseeing the Commonwealth's 15 Regional Transit Authorities and MassDOT's freight and passenger rail program.